Fun and Interesting Facts About Hot Dogs

 Hot Dogs are served countless ways and vary greatly by region.
 Many cities are well known for their unique style of blending and configuring the ingredients on their Dogs.
 Hot Dogs not only differ by how they are prepared and accessorized, but also in size.
 Regular Hot Dogs are 6 inches in length (15 cm) and "footlong" Hot Dogs are twelve inches (30 cm) long.
 Here are some of the many popular ways Hot Dogs are served throughout the country:

-Chicago - Vienna beef hot dog topped with chopped onions, diced/wedged tomatoes, a dill pickle spear, pickled hot peppers ("sport peppers"), pickle relish, mustard, and celery salt, and served on a poppyseed bun.
+Chicago - Vienna beef hot dog topped with chopped onions, diced/wedged tomatoes, a dill pickle spear, pickled hot peppers ("sport peppers"), pickle relish, mustard, and celery salt, and served on a poppy seed bun.

 Cincinnati - Usually served as a "cheese coney" with Cincinnati chili, shredded mild cheddar cheese, and sometimes chopped onion and/or mustard.